 The amount of energy an object has determines its ability to do work.
 Objects with more energy can work harder - or for longer - than objects with less energy.
 While energy comes in many forms, our focus during this course will be movement energy or kinetic energy.
 Kinetic energy is produced by an object in motion.
 Stationary objects still have energy, though it is known as potential energy.
 An object is more likely to begin moving, the more potential energy it has.
 When it comes to driving, the amount of kinetic energy your car has will affect how easy it is to slow down or stop; the greater the energy, the harder it will be.

 Speed has a significant effect on energy, and consequently, how long it will take your vehicle to come to a complete stop in an emergency.
 Learn how energy affects braking distance and the force of impact in collisions, in this essential module.

 Centrifugal and centripetal forces

 Centrifugal and centripetal forces work in opposition to each other and affect objects traveling on a curved path.
 Unless you spend all your time driving on straight, high-speed expressways, these forces will regularly play a part in the way your vehicle behaves on the road.
 To understand centrifugal and centripetal forces, it helps to imagine any curve you are driving on as part of a complete circle.
-Centripetal force pulls your vehicle towards the center of this circle, while centrifugal force pulls it directly away from the center.
+The centripetal force pulls your vehicle towards the center of this circle, while centrifugal force pulls it directly away from the center.
 While driving on a curved road your car will always be acted on by both these forces.
 You must learn to find a balance between them to avoid understeer (not turning enough) and oversteer (turning too much), while driving along a curved pathway.
 The skills and techniques required to achieve this are explained in full here.